seahorn/seahorn.github.io/_posts/2020-06-08-smartace-getting-started.md

 ---
 layout: post
-title: "2.
-Finding Representation Invariants for Smart Contracts"
+title: "Finding Representation Invariants for Smart Contracts"
 subtitle: "Basic Auditing with SmartACE"
-date: 2020-06-08 21:30:00
+date: 2020-06-08 21:31:00
 categories: [smartace, verification, fuzzing]
 ---

-# 2. Finding Representation Invariants for Smart Contracts
+# Finding Representation Invariants for Smart Contracts

 An important aspect of smart contract analysis is functional verification.
 That is, the ability to check if a *bundle* (a set of smart contracts) satisfies a